 Lightning Network transactions are both faster and cheaper to send.
-Additionally, the Lightning Network now has over two years of Beta testing under its belt.
+Additionally, the Lightning Network now has over two years of Beta testing.
 Recently, developers removed the channel limits via an update named “Wumbo Channels.”
 As this scalability solution is now more popular than ever, it’s important to understand what wallets permit you access to this unique off-chain ecosystem.

 Custodial vs. Non-custodial?